Home » How to Get Into Medical School: What Admissions Committees Look For

 Not many schools have hard research requirements, but many will see it as a positive in your resume as a part of your experiences.
 Another consensus is that most T20 (top 20) medical schools place a heavy emphasis on undergraduate research, but this emphasis is still school dependent.
 But what is research, what will it do for you, and how do you get it?

-If you are interested in the scientific aspect of medicine, research may be a good fit for you and something you can engage in because you enjoy it, not simply as a requirement for medical school.
+If you are interested in the scientific aspect of medicine, research may be a good fit for you and something you can engage in because you enjoy it, not simply to meet medical school acceptance requirements.
 It will also help you learn how to think critically about scientific problems and creatively troubleshoot.
 Much of the lab work you will be tasked with may be grueling and confusing and will require you to come up with new solutions to unforeseen problems.
 In addition, not all research is the same.
 Clinical research will either directly or indirectly have you working with patients.
 Bench research will have you working in a laboratory with either chemicals, samples, or both.

 While looking for research opportunities, consider the history of the laboratory and the work they put out, whether they list undergraduates as co-authors, and whether you personally see the PI as a mentor and someone you could grow with.
 Research can be hit or miss – some research opportunities will allow you to work closely with a few people and experiments and truly give you a deeper understanding of a particular subject, while other labs may have you doing grunt work and without developing a broader appreciation for the scientific method.
 The time you spend varies as well.
 Research hours can average for most applicants from a few hundred to a few thousand, depending on your level of involvement and achievement and your personal interests.